 The corpus has rich metadata (processed into text types in Sketch Engine) which can be used to restrict the anylysis for for calculating statistics.

 The Spoken BNC2014 was developed in collaboration between Lancaster University and Cambridge University Press.
-It represents current spoken British English in informal contexts.
-More information about the corpus can be found on the official website http://corpora.lancs.ac.uk/bnc2014/ and in Love, R., Dembry, C., Hardie, A., Brezina, V., & McEnery, T. (2017).
+More information can be found on the official website http://corpora.lancs.ac.uk/bnc2014/ and in Love, R., Dembry, C., Hardie, A., Brezina, V., & McEnery, T. (2017).
 The spoken BNC2014.
 International Journal of Corpus Linguistics, 22(3), 319-344.